Website monitoring

 All monitoring data stays in your WordPress database and is never sent to external services.

-The built-in monitoring is perfect for catching server errors, tracking performance, and monitoring availability.
-It provides real-time insights into your site's health without any external dependencies.
+The built-in monitoring catches server errors, tracks performance, and monitors availability.
+It works without any external dependencies.

 For additional monitoring capabilities, you can integrate Flowguard with external monitoring services through the REST API endpoints.

-Ready to start monitoring?
-Head to Settings to enable the monitoring feature and configure your check interval!
+Ready to start?
+Head to Settings to enable monitoring and configure your check interval.